JohanDevl/Export_Trakt_4_Letterboxd/README.md

 - Robust test coverage (over 80% across all packages)
 - Enhanced Trakt.tv API client with retry mechanism and rate limiting

-Stay tuned for the upcoming 2.0 release with these improvements!

 ## Quick Start

 ### Prerequisites

 - A Trakt.tv account
 - A Trakt.tv application (Client ID and Client Secret)
-- jq and curl (for local installation)
 - Docker (for containerized installation)

 ### Using Docker (Recommended)